Readers Question: Who lends the government money?

-On this debt the government have to pay interest payments, which are around £43 billion a year. (interest payments on UK debt)
+On this debt, the government have to pay interest payments, In 2016/17 this was £49.1bn – approx 2.5% of GDP billion a year.
+See: interest payments on UK debt.

-To finance the National debt, bonds are sold through the Debt Management Office (DMO) on behalf of the government to the private sector.
+To finance this national debt, bonds are sold through the Debt Management Office (DMO) on behalf of the government to the private sector.
 Most of this government debt is bought by financial institutions such as:

 - Pension funds